Jupiter-Plantagenet/coding-study-notes/Build a COMPLETE Fullstack Responsive MERN App with Auth, Likes, Dark Mode | React, MongoDB, MUI.md

 Check this out for a week long rubberducking (https://www.youtube.com/watch?v=K8YELRmUb5o) Rubber ducking rules:
 a.
-No redundancies: Each line rubber ducked in this file must not repeat in whole or in part what has been runer ducked prior.
+No redundancies: Each line rubber ducked in this file must not repeat in whole or in part what elsehas been runer ducked prior.
 b.
 Study 30 mins of video a day.
 This will take you no more than 11 days, so Apr 29 - May 9.
 c.
 Don't leave a single line of code un-understood
 ---